 The rebels were fighting for the right to Roman citizenship.
 The rebellion quickly spread, and much of Italy was soon in open revolt against Rome.

-The conflict raged for two years, with military victories on both sides.
+The conflict raged for over two years, with military victories on both sides.
 The Roman republic was at genuine risk of collapsing, and the Senate called on all of their resources to save the city from collapse.

 Putting their previous concerns aside, they called on the greatest military hero in Roman history to help lead their armies.
 Marius had already returned to Italy from the east.